 Why does clay crack?

 Clay is a fantastic material.
-Durable, strong, and very versatile.
-You can really do anything with it.
+It is durable, strong, and versatile.
+You can really do anything with it!

 Picture of Nele Ostyn